Sandy Pearce: Representative career

 Kangaroo tour of England in 1908–09 where he was one of only five players from the thirty-five strong touring party to play in all three Test matches.
 He also played in 30 other minor matches on that tour, he also represented Australasia.

 Pearce, along with friend and team-mate Dally Messenger chose not to go on the 1911–12 Kangaroo tour of Great Britain.

 At 38 years of age he was again selected for the 1921–22 Kangaroo tour of Great Britain where he played in two Tests and nineteen minor games.

 In all he played in fourteen of the first seventeen test matches between Australia and England.
 Aged 38 years and 158 days for his final Test on 5 November 1921, he became the oldest player ever to represent Australia.
 He retired as Australia's most-capped rugby league player.

 Sandy Pearce and his son Joe Pearce later became the first father and son to represent Australia in rugby league.

 Sandy Pearce is listed on the Australian Players Register as Kangaroo No. 17.

 Family of champions

 Pearce came from a family of sporting champions.
 His father Harry Pearce (nicknamed "Footy" because of the size of his feet) was a world champion sculler.
 Sandy's brother Walter was an outstanding long distance cyclist, sister Lilly Pearce was also a noted sculler and the first woman to ride an aquaplane on Sydney harbour.
 Nephew Bobby Pearce was probably the most recognised – a dual Olympic sculling gold medalist.
-Sandy's own son Joe Pearce followed in his footsteps playing rugby league for Eastern Suburbs and representing NSW and Australia in that sport.
+Sandy's own son Joe Pearce followed in his footsteps playing rugby league for Eastern Suburbs and representing New South Wales and Australia in that sport.